alyssacapps/IASC-1P04/README.md

-# IASC-1P04 | Alyssa Capps
+# The Secrets of ELdergrove by Alyssa Capps

-Welcome to the website for my Twine Game, created for the course IASC 1P04 at Brock University.
+## IASC-1P04 | Fall 2020

+## About the Game

+The Secrets of Eldergrove is a short adventure game where the objective is to find a hidden treasure in the Eldergrove woods.
+The player is faced with moral choices which can lead them down a differnt path depending on what they chose.

+## Play now

+Play The Secrets of Eldergrove [here](final_build/TheSecretsof Eldergrobe_FinalBuild.html)

+Pkay th
-## Playtest
+### Playtest

 Playtest my game [here](playtest/playtest)

-## Prototype
+### Prototype

 Play prototype [here](prototype/TheSecretsofEldergrove.html)